 Stirling Castle is one of Scotland’s most famous castles.
 Associated with Mary Queen of Scots, William Wallace and Robert the Bruce the castle has played an important role in Scottish history and independence.

-A great day out for kids too with lots of activities available to keep them busy (and learning) including dressing in period costume and playing medieval instruments!
+A great day out for kids too with lots of activities available to keep them busy (and learning) including dressing in period costumes and playing medieval instruments!

 Read more | 18 Scottish Castles to visit